stethoscope-js/stethoscope.js.org/docs/get-started.md

 After saving, you will see confirmation text "Your site is ready to be published at...".
 For more information on enabling GitHub Pages, see the article on the GitHub website: [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

+If you don't want to have a publicly-available API, you don't have to enable publishing.
+If that is the case, you should also choose to keep your repository private (see [Setting repository visibility](https://docs.github.com/en/github/administering-a-repository/setting-repository-visibility)).

 ### Deleting sample data

 There is sample data available in the `data` directory.
 You have to start by **deleting the `data` directory** in your new repository.
 To delete the directory, perform the following steps ([source](https://github.community/t/how-to-delete-multiples-files-in-github/702/3)):